This post may contain affiliate links. Please read how we make money for more information.

 9. Pinterest Manager

 We just touched on how many blogs are money-making businesses.
-But did you know that many blogs get a lot of their traffic from Pinterest in addition to the search engines?
+But did you know that many blogs get a lot of traffic from Pinterest in addition to the search engines?

 If you’ve ever browsed Pinterest and clicked on an attractive pin that led to an article on a blog, that’s what I’m talking about.
 Some blogs get hundreds of thousands of page views per month from Pinterest alone.
 That’s why Pinterest is such a big deal to bloggers.